radical non-judgement

 EMDR helps people process these experiences in a structured and gradual way.
 During EMDR, attention is directed toward aspects of a memory while also engaging in bilateral stimulation, such as guided eye movements, tapping, or alternating auditory cues.
 Over time, memories often become less emotionally intense and less likely to trigger automatic survival responses.

 EMDR is not hypnosis, memory erasure, or forced emotional exposure.
 The goal is not to “forget” what happened, but to reduce the ongoing emotional and physiological impact the experience continues to have in the present.
+EMDR is recognized as an effective treatment for PTSD by organizations including the American Psychological Association, the World Health Organization, and the U.S. Department of Veterans Affairs.

 What Approach to Trauma Therapy